Lecture Series 2020-21

 April 29th, 2020: Matt Brown, Jack Dyble, Katie Evans, Flora McIntyre, Calum Strang , “A tale of two countries: The world on the edge of war.”

 After the Second World War, the world stood divided between two very different ideologies, and with them, two very different countries.
 Unlike other wars, the Cold War was fought through propaganda, ideology, culture, and when necessary, open conflict.
 This war, which started over differences between the very ways-of life of the USA and the Soviet Union, soon resulted in humanity’s very existence hanging in the balance.
 We will be examining the impact of the Cold War and analysing its effectiveness.

 November 13th 2019; Dr Liddy Reeves-Croft & student ensemble

-Dr Reeves-Croft will be embarking on an adventure for her sabbatical this summer.
-She will be travelling from Eastern Europe to North East Asia, visiting countries in which the course of history has been shaped by their proximity to Russia as well as travelling across the Russian Federation on the Trans-Mongolian train.
-She will share this adventure with us in her lecture and talk about some of the key events of the last century, based on her experiences during her trip.
+Dr Reeves-Croft travelled from Eastern Europe to North East Asia, visiting countries in which the course of history has been shaped by their proximity to Russia as well as travelling across the Russian Federation on the Trans-Mongolian train.
+She shares this adventure with us in her lecture and talks about some of the key events of the last century, based on her experiences during her trip.